Sprouts Farmers Market: An Economic Value Added Company

 Source: SEC filings and Author's analysis

-Trader Joe's, a specialty retailer which provides a convenient shopping experience and value offerings is also performing well.
+Trader Joe's, a specialty retailer which provides a convenient shopping experience and value offerings, is also performing well.
 The industry is evolving to meet the changing customer preferences.
 Every player is trying to adapt to these changing market dynamics.
-Whole Foods has introduced a small-box format, value offering store called, 365 by Whole Foods.
+Whole Foods has introduced a small-box format value offering store called 365 by Whole Foods.
 However, the similarities between 365 by Whole Foods and Sprouts stores end with the small store size.
 While 365 by Whole Foods is focusing on prepared food and self-service, Sprouts is focusing on providing excellent customer service and educating customers about healthy eating.
 So, they are targeting different demographics.
 Similarly, Kroger has opened a new format store called Main & Vine - a small-box format, which focuses on fresh food.
-Main & Vine is a much higher- end store, and it seems to be targeting Whole Foods' customer base rather than Sprouts.
+Main & Vine is a much higher-end store, and it seems to be targeting Whole Foods' customer base rather than Sprouts'.
 Consumers are demanding the transparency in the supply chain and want to know where the foods come from.
-So, Kroger has introduced a new brand called "Simple Truth," products are free from 101 artificial preservatives and ingredients.
+So, Kroger has introduced a new brand called "Simple Truth"; products are free from 101 artificial preservatives and ingredients.
 This brand has gained customer confidence and performing well.

 According to us, the biggest threat to Sprouts might be coming from The Fresh Market, a high-end specialty retailer.
 When it was a public company, it was planning to remain as a high-end specialty retailer.
 However, recently it got acquired by the same private equity firm that jump-started Sprouts' strategy to become an everyday healthy grocery retailer.
-Recently, during a conference call, when an analyst raised concerns regarding the threat from The Fresh Market, the CEO mentioned about Sprouts first-mover advantage.
+Recently, during a conference call, when an analyst raised concerns regarding the threat from The Fresh Market, the CEO mentioned about Sprouts' first-mover advantage.
 We do value first-mover advantage, however, when the competitive landscape is evolving, companies can't just depend on that.
 They need to evolve constantly to maintain their competitive advantage.
 Sprouts seems to be doing just that.

 The industry growth is attracting a lot of new players, so the competition is intensifying.
-In Southern California, within a 3-mile radius, there are thirteen new stores.
+In Southern California, within a three-mile radius, there are 13 new stores.
 The increased competition will impact margins.
 However, eventually weaker players will be weeded out and there will be stability.
 For example, recently Fairway Market applied for bankruptcy.
-We think, Sprouts has a strong management and will remain as one of the strong players.
+We think Sprouts has a strong management and will remain as one of the strong players.

 The increased competitive environment is heightened by food deflation.
 During a deflationary environment, most retailers try to be competitive and run more promotions than usual.
 The current prolonged deflationary environment is forcing most retailers to trim their yearly guidance.
 In this environment, Sprouts wants to maintain its sales and traffic.
 So, it is trying to be price competitive.
 However, this may not be the right strategy for a high-end retailer, but it is the right strategy for the company that is focused on providing value offerings.
 If it doesn't offer competitive prices, it might maintain its gross margin, but will lose traffic and, due to a lower volume, its operating margin will suffer.
 The company will also lose some market share and will find it difficult gaining back its customers' confidence even after the deflationary environment subsides.
-However to emerge as a winner, the company needs to improve efficiency and reduce costs, which it is trying to do.
-In the near term, the company's margins and comparable sales growth will be will be negatively impacted.
-It is expecting a mere 1.5% to 2%, comparable sales growth for the year.
+However, to emerge as a winner, the company needs to improve efficiency and reduce costs, which it is trying to do.
+In the near term, the company's margins and comparable sales growth will be negatively impacted.
+It is expecting a mere 1.5% to 2% comparable sales growth for the year.
 So, investors' enthusiasm has also declined.

 Source: SEC filings and Author's analysis